AI-Powered Cyber Attacks & Phishing

 AI-Powered Phishing

 According to a report by SlashNext, there has been a 1,265% increase in malicious phishing emails and a 967% rise in credential phishing since late 2022.
-This surge is largely attributed to the use of advanced AI tools by cybercriminals.
+This surge is largely attributed to the use of advanced AI tools by cybercriminals to commit AI cyber attacks.
 These tools, like ChatGPT, are being exploited to craft highly sophisticated and targeted phishing campaigns.

 The daily average of phishing attacks now stands at approximately 31,000.
 The impact on businesses is severe, with BEC (Business Email Compromise) attacks alone resulting in about $2.7 billion in losses in 2022.